src-d/sourced-ce/docs/quickstart/4-explore-sourced.md

 Using the `SQL Lab` tab, from the web interface, you can analyze your dataset using SQL queries, and create charts from those queries with the `Explore` button.

+You can find some sample queries in the [examples](../usage/examples.md).

 If you want to know what the database schema looks like you can use either regular `SHOW` or `DESCRIBE` queries, or you can refer to the [diagram about gitbase entities and relations](https://docs.sourced.tech/gitbase/using-gitbase/schema#database-diagram).

 ```bash